TheDataStation/solo/README.md

    You can also reindex "fetaqa" and "nq_tables" by runing the script.

 ## 3. Train
    The default batch size is 4, if the GPU memory is less than 24 G, use a smaller value (one by one) by editing "train_batch_size" in file "trainer.config".
 Incremental training is disabled by default to reduce training cost.
-If you want to enable incremental training, update "train_step_n" to 5000 in "trainer.config".
-The default question size is 10000 by "train_start_n" in "trainer.config"
+If you want to enable incremental training, update step size "train_step_n" to 5000 in "trainer.config".
+The default start question size is 10000 by "train_start_n" in "trainer.config".
    To train the relevance model, run
    ```   bash
    ./train.sh <dataset>